CPAN-API/metacpan-developer/HELP.md

 	- Shutdown the box,
 	- Go to 'display' options for the VM, then 'remote display' and 'enable server'
 	- Then start the VM through VirtualBox and you will see a large console

+## Problems running a script?

+- Make sure you have the right perl... run

+		source /home/metacpan/.metacpanrc